Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Are you going overseas?
-Avoid foreign transaction fees with the right travel money, so you can save more on your holiday.
+Avoid foreign transaction fees to save more on your next trip.

 Using a credit card while traveling overseas may be convenient, but it can get quite costly when you factor in rates and fees.
-Learning how to get the most ideal rates and how to avoid unnecessary fees can go a long way towards saving you cash that could be better spent on your travels.
+Learning how to get ideal rates and avoid unnecessary costs — including currency exchange fees and foreign transaction fees — can go a long way toward saving you cash.

-If you’re a frequent traveller to faraway lands, it is advisable to seek out credit cards designed for traveling.
-These cards advertise low or no fees on foreign transactions, are connected to extensive worldwide ATM networks, and in some cases will even waive any extra fees for currency conversion.
-You may pay a slightly higher annual fee for this type of credit card, but the money you’ll save on overseas spending might balance that out.
+These cards advertise no fees when you use your card for overseas purchases.
+You may pay a slightly higher annual fee for this type of credit card, but the money you’ll save on overseas spending might balance that out if you often travel.

 Using debit cards